-What is Construction and Demolition Waste?
+Construction and Demolition Waste?

-CDW is generated during the construct phase of buildings, during refurbishme and at the end-of-life phase of building when they are demolished.
+CDW is generated during the construction phase of buildings, during refurbishments and at the end-of-life phase of buildings when they are demolished.

-CDW, generally, consists of timber, met concrete, glass, gypsum, asphalt, clay tiles, and other building materials pote bearing pollutants such as asbestos.
-C one of the major waste streams in tern weight and volume.
-Studies have show in some countries the CDW represents
+CDW, generally, consists of timber, metal, concrete, glass, gypsum, asphalt, clay bricks, tiles, and other building materials potentially bearing pollutants such as asbestos.
+CDW is one of the major waste streams in terms of weight and volume.
+Studies have shown that in some countries the CDW represents up to 50% of the total volume of waste landfilled 32.
+Concrete, globally, is the second most consumed material after water.